|

 thousands of up shoots that produce a lush thick turf.

-HOW TO CARE FOR YOUR NEWLY SEEDED LAWN
+CARE FOR YOUR NEWLY SEEDED LAWN

 Watering